 There are number of reasons that you might want/need to import your bank transactions into Saasu from your online banking export files.
 This export/import file needs to be in the CSV (Comma Separated Value) format, downloaded from your internet banking platform.

-The bank transactions and the bank account you are importing into will need to be the same currency as the base currency of you file.
+The bank transactions and the bank account you are importing into will need to be the same currency as your file base currency.
 Let’s say you have a file in AUD.
 You can only import transactions to bank accounts in AUD currency, and not in other foreign currencies such as EUR/USD.

 - Go to Automate > Bank Feeds and choose your Bank Account from the drop down.

 - Select the Bank and Select the format.

 - Click Choose and select your file.
 Then click Import.